 For help in clarifying which type of protection order you need, contact a Raleigh domestic violence lawyer at Breeden Law Office for help.

-According to the Wake County Sherriff, you can obtain a domestic violence protective order by:
+According to the Wake County Sheriff, you can obtain a domestic violence protective order by doing the following:

 Your order will then be sent to the defendant.

 Violating the 50B in North Carolina can result in a Class A1 misdemeanor charges.
 This is punishable by up to 150 days in jail.
 In addition, if you are charged with another offense while violating the order, like assault or trespassing the penalties are increased.

 There are charities and social service organizations in Raleigh that aim to help you escape domestic violence and move forward with your life.
 Some resources you can turn to include:

 Researching and understanding your rights under North Carolina domestic violence laws is, indeed, useful.
 It is, however, imperative to have legal representation on your side when handling a case involving abuse.
 The statutes and procedural requirements for protective orders are extremely complex, and mistakes may put your life and safety at risk.

 Attorney Jonathan Breeden is an experienced domestic violence attorney who will take advantage of all available options and strategies to protect you and your family.
 For years, he has dedicated his legal practice to helping clients as they try to escape domestic violence.

 Domestic violence situations and associated court proceedings are intimidating and overwhelming.
 Attorney Breeden will apply his legal skills, compassion, and solid advocacy to help you move beyond these fears.
 For more information or to schedule a consultation regarding your case, contact Breeden Law Office at (919) 480-8005.